Mo0812/imageSlider/readme.md

 * __"link"__: Adds a link to the description (if it's enabled).
 If you have switched it on, it also follows the link by clickling the image. _optional_

 ###options.json
 In __options.json__ you can change general options like fading time, or animation delay.
-Just take a look in the file, it's all commended.
+Just take a look in the file, it's all commented.